totolol123/tyano-core/documentation/tasks.md

 Improvements
 ------------

+- Monsters should not spawn in damage fields unless they are immune.
 - Rework decaying tuse Scheduler.
 Decaying is also buggy if it's toggeled due to item transformation (not properly removed from Game's decaying list).
 - Improve stairs movement so that the player exits a the most logical position if free.
 - Improve updating creature direction after diagonal movement.